 Business litigation doesn’t always have to be defensive.
 You may also find that your business is owed money or another business has infringed on your trademark or harmed your business in some way.
 It’s often best to try to work these issues out before filing a lawsuit, but sometimes it’s the only way to get your business what it deserves.
 You also need to consider the statute of limitations (how much time you have to file your claims) when deciding to file a lawsuit.
 Depending on the type of claim, the statute of limitations can be as short as 90 days or as much as 6 years or more for you to start your lawsuit.

-No matter if you are filing the lawsuit or defending against it, for your business, each lawsuit is unique, so we’ll work together to determine the best way to address the claims.
+No matter if you are filing the lawsuit or defending against it, for your business, each lawsuit is unique, so we’ll work together to determine the best way to address the claims (sometimes a settlement is the best way to protect your business).
 Many claims you will encounter are based on common legal issues, but I want to make sure that I’m the right person to handle your lawsuit.
 If we decide I’m not, then we’ll work together to find another professional who can step in and give your business the representation it needs and deserves.

 If a lawsuit has been filed or needs to be filed, let’s set up a Legal Strategy Session to discuss the best options for your business.
 If the lawsuit has been filed, you can also fill out this short survey about the status of the lawsuit and any upcoming court dates.